-Enclosed in this Annual Meeting Announcement packet is the 2016 Meeting Agenda, 2015 Annual Meeting Minutes, 2016 proposed Board of Directors Slate, Invoice for the 2016 assessment, Proxy Form to be completed if you cannot attend the meeting naming any Member, Officer or Board Member to vote your proxy, and a RSVP form with a request to update your contact information.
+Enclosed are the following documents: 2017 Annual Meeting Agenda, 2016 Annual Meeting Minutes, 2017 proposed Board of Directors Slate, Invoice for your 2017 assessment, Proxy Form to be completed if you cannot attend the meeting naming any Member, Officer or Board Member to vote your proxy and a RSVP Form with a request to update your contact information.
 Please complete the required forms, including updating your email address and return with your $300 annual assessment prior to December 31, 2016.

-To be eligible to vote at the Annual Meeting members must be current on their 2015 assessments.
-For those members that are past due and would like to discuss resolution with me please call me at 860-326-9548.
+To be eligible to vote at the Annual Meeting, members must be current on their 2016 assessments.
+For those few members that have not paid their 2016 assessment please do so today.

 James E Pedrick